AARP Eye Center

 Stamps are also sold at most major supermarkets, pharmacies and office supply stores, which are open on some federal holidays.

-Other major delivery companies have their own schedules and operate partially or in full on some holidays.
-FedEx and UPS are delivering on Presidents Day (although some specialized services may be modified due to the U.S. Postal Service holiday), and UPS Store and FedEx Office retail locations will be open.
+Other major delivery companies set their own schedules and operate partially or in full on some federal holidays.
+Most FedEx and UPS services will operate normally on Martin Luther King Jr. Day, and their retail locations will be open.